-All foreigners must pay a COP$30,000 tourist tax upon arrival at Leticia's airport, Aeropuerto Internacional Alfredo Vásquez Cobo, to the north of the town.
+All foreigners must pay a COP$32,000 tourist tax upon arrival at Leticia's airport, Aeropuerto Internacional Alfredo Vásquez Cobo, to the north of town.
+Taxis into town cost around COP$10,000; if traveling light, hop on a moto-taxi.

-Tabatinga International Airport has flights to Manaus daily.
+Tabatinga International Airport has flights to Manaus daily with Azul (www.voeazul.com.br).
 The airport is 4km south of Tabatinga; colectivos (shared taxis, minivans, or midsize buses) marked 'Comara' from Leticia will drop you nearby.
 Don't forget to get your Colombian exit stamp at Leticia's airport and, if needed, a Brazilian visa before departure.

 When departing Leticia's airport, all foreigners must check in at Migración Colombia before proceeding through airport security, regardless of whether they're leaving Colombia or not; you'll be directed there after check-in if you haven't done it already – it's a painless and free procedure that takes a matter of seconds.

-Buy tickets for Puerto Nariño and other points upriver at Transportes Fluviales.
-Boats to Puerto Nariño depart from Leticia's Amazon River dock at 8am, 10am and 1pm daily (COP$30,000, two hours).
-Arrive in good time for your boat, not least as the dock can be hard to find.
-You'll need your passport when buying your tickets.
+Buy tickets for Puerto Nariño and other points upriver from one of the three agencies at Transportes Fluviales.
+Boats to Puerto Nariño depart from Leticia's Muelle Turístico at 7am, 9am, noon and 2pm daily (COP$31,000, two hours).
+Arrive in good time for your boat, as the dock can be hard to find.
+You'll need your passport when buying tickets.

 If you're departing from Tabatinga (Brazil), be aware that it is one hour ahead of Leticia.
 Don't miss your boat!